busterbenson/buster-wiki/content/spaces/parenting-technology-and-kids/_index.md

 +++
 # basic info
 title            = "How should parents approach technology with their children?" one_liner       = ""
 featured_image  = ""
-show_tree      = true

 # metadata
 layout 				  = "space"
 date 					  = "2018-12-30"
-draft 				 = false

 # thoughts
 thoughts        = true
 thoughts_button = "Share"
 thoughts_prompt = "Have a link to add or a different perspective to share?"